phantasm22/OpenSpeedTestServer/README.md

 - 🔁 Creates startup and kill scripts for boot-time operation
 - 🧹 Clean uninstall that removes configs, startup scripts, and any symlinked storage
 - 🩺 Includes diagnostics to verify NGINX is running and reachable
+- ⤵️ Automatic download of the most up-to-date version of the script
 - 🧑‍💻 Interactive CLI with confirmations and safe prompts
 - 🆓 Licensed under GPLv3
 - 🧪 Tested on GL-BE9300, GL-BE3600, GL-MT3000, and GL-MT1300 (with SD card) routers